News

 It was adopted by consensus on December 12 2015 and currently 195 UNFCCC members have signed the agreement.

-The 2015 Paris Agreement deals with greenhouse gas emissions mitigation, adaptation and finance and it is the Net Zero 2050 initiative which hopes to accomplish those goals.
+The 2015 Paris Agreement deals with greenhouse gas emissions mitigation, adaptation and finance and it is the Net Zero 2050 initiative that hopes to accomplish those goals.

-At Zenergi our Energy Freedom initiative is our commitment to affecting change and leaving a legacy.
+At Zenergi our Zen Zero framework is our commitment to affecting change and leaving a legacy.

 The legislation is designed to simplify energy and carbon reporting and encourage qualifying organisations to implement energy efficiency measures.
 The scheme has introduced carbon reporting to more organisations than ever before.

-On the 27th June 2019 Chris Skidmore signed legislation to commit the UK to a legally binding target of net zero emissions by 2050.
+On 27 June 2019 Chris Skidmore signed legislation to commit the UK to a legally binding target of net zero emissions by 2050.

-The UK is positioning itself as a world leader in relation to global warming and climate change, having already reduced emissions by 42% whilst growing its economy by 72%.
+The UK is positioning itself as a world leader in relation to global warming and climate change, being the first major economy to halve its emissions – having cut them by 50% between 1990 and 2022 [ii], while also growing its economy by 79%.

-Controversially, under Donald Trump’s presidency, as of the 4th November the USA became the first nation in the world to formally withdraw from the Paris Agreement.
-However, upon his inauguration as the 46th President of the United States of America on January 20th 2021 Joe Biden has recommitted the USA to the Paris Agreement once again.
+Controversially, under Donald Trump’s presidency, the USA became the first nation in the world to formally withdraw from the Paris Agreement on 4 November 2020.
+However, upon his inauguration as the 46th President of the United States of America on 20 January 2021, Joe Biden recommitted the USA to the Paris Agreement once again.

 With such a momentous goal it’s critical that industries start making progress as soon as possible.